 Pyrus communisWinter.
 Seedling pear from Belgium, early 19th c.
 Brought to the U.S. from England in 1823.

 Medium-sized short roundish-conic-pyriform shape.
 Cinnamon-colored russet almost fully covers the thick green skin, turning yellow when fully ripe.
-The flesh is slightly green, fine textured, flavorful, juicy, sweet and aromatic.
+The flesh is fine textured, flavorful, juicy, sweet and aromatic.
 Fruit can remain on the tree through leaf fall in late autumn.
+High-yielding tree is covered in spring blossoms.
 Highly regarded as a late-season storage pear by Victorian gardeners, and achieving popularity in the mid-20th c. as an export crop from warmer markets in California, Australia and New Zealand.
 Z4.
 Maine Grown.
 (2½-6' bare-root trees)

 applies if you order only items with stock numbers beginning with "L".

 Click here for a complete list of qualifying items.

 Although some pears appear to be self-pollinating, we recommend a second variety for pollination.
 Bloom dates for all varieties are similar.
 Plant 15–20' apart.
 For 2024, European Pears and Perry Pears are on OHxF97 or a similar rootstock.